Start a Florida Corporation

 Draft governing documents for your Florida corporation.
 Corporate bylaws act as the internal rulebook for your Florida corporation, guiding the day-to-day operations and clarifying the roles and responsibilities of directors, officers, and shareholders.
 They cover essential aspects like the structure of the board, voting procedures, the frequency of board or shareholder meetings, and the handling of any potential internal disputes.

 A shareholder agreement, meanwhile, is a contract between the shareholders.
-It sets out their rights and obligations and the rules governing the sale or transfer of shares.
+It sets out their rights and obligations and the rules governing the sale or transfer of shares (see shareholder agreement definition).
 This document helps ensure that shareholders are treated fairly and establishes processes for handling situations like a shareholder’s departure or the introduction of a new shareholder.
 Together with the bylaws, a shareholder agreement works to maintain harmony and order within the corporation.
+More on the bylaws definition.

 Step 6: Issue shares of stock for your Florida corporation